Livecraft-Server/minecraft-init/README.md

 Init script for various Minecraft servers
 =======================================
-A init script that, apart form starting and stopping the server correctly, has many extra features for running a vanilla Minecraft, Spigot, or Bukkit server.
+An [LSB init script](https://wiki.debian.org/LSBInitScripts) that, apart form starting and stopping the server correctly, has many extra features for running a vanilla Minecraft, Spigot, or Bukkit server.

 Features